Terman-thr/TermalPalette/README.md

 ### 2. Locate the exported file
 1. Export a theme from the browser UI (e.g. `robbyrussell.zsh-theme`).
 Your browser saves it in the default downloads folder.
-2. (Optional) Inspect the file to see the generated prompt and colour palette:
+2. (Optional) Inspect the file to see the generated prompt and color palette:

    ```bash
    head ~/Downloads/robbyrussell.zsh-theme